Akash-Kumar45/Doctor-Patient-Management-API/README.md

 Technologies and Software used: Java, Eclipse, Postman, Spring Boot, JPA, Hibernate and other Spring Boot tools

-API methods for doctors
+API methods for doctors are
-POST
+POST,
-DELETE
+DELETE,
 PUT and othere

-API methods for patients
+API methods for patients are
-POST
+POST,
-DELETE
+DELETE,
 PUT and others

 IN PROJECT I MADE THESE APIs BUT NOT USED ALL METHODS IN CODE SO I HAVE SHOWN ONLY FOR ADDING AND REMOVING